hugumberto/retex-api/README.md

    - Implement proper CORS policies
    - Monitor for suspicious token usage

+4. **Role Management**:
+   - Only ADMIN users can add roles to other users
+   - Use principle of least privilege
+   - Regularly audit user permissions

 ## How to run

 To execute de project you need to have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed on your machine.